top of page

 Can be taken back-to-back with Tanzania: Eastern Arc.

-Day 1: The tour starts this morning at Dar-es-salaam (DAR), from where we will make our way towards Iringa, stopping on the way to look for some localised specialties.
+Day 1: The tour starts this morning at Dar-es-salaam International Airport (DAR), from where we will make our way towards Iringa, stopping on the way to look for some localised specialties.
 In particular, the endemic Yellow-collared Lovebird, Ashy Starling, and Tanzanian Red-billed Hornbill will be targeted, plus more open-country specialties.
 Night at a lodge near Iringa.

 Day 5: Today, we will make our way to our second campsite, this time in the northern Udzungwas.
 We will camp here for three nights to give us ample time to find all endemics.
 Night camping in northern Udzungwa Mountains.

 Day 8: After some final birding around our camp, we will make our way to Mikumi for an overnight stay.
+We most likely will have time for a visit of a patch of miombo woodland, which usually yields Racket-tailed Rollers, Shelley's Sunbird, Yellow-bellied Hyliota and more common birds.

 Day 9: We will drive early in the morning from Mikumi to the Rubeho Mountains for a three-night stay, with the first night in a hotel and then two nights camping in the forest.